CellMigrationLab/Fast4DReg/README.md

 # Overview

-Fast4DReg is a script built on top of the NanoJ plugin [(Laine et al., 2019)](https://iopscience.iop.org/article/10.1088/1361-6463/ab0261), that can be used for fast drift correction in 3D videos.
-The script can be used to correct drift in x-, y- and/or z-directions.
-The correction is based on cross-correlation between projections of time points - making the drift estimation faster than many other correction methods.
+Fast4DReg is a Fiji macro for drift correction in 3D video and is able to correct drift in all x-, y- and/or z-directions.
+Fast4DReg creates intensity projections along both axes and estimates their drift using the NanoJ-Core [(Laine et al., 2019)](https://iopscience.iop.org/article/10.1088/1361-6463/ab0261) cross-correlation based drift correction, and then translates the 3D video frame by frame (Figure 1).
+Additionally, Fast4DReg can be used for aligning multichannel 3D images which is particularly useful for instruments that suffer from a misalignment of channels.

 ### Drift correction workflow